CRutkowski/Kijiji-Scraper/README.md

 ## Configure
 The script **must read a configuration file to set mail server settings**.
 Default config file `config.yalm` is located in `~/.kijiji_scraper/` (MacOS/Linux), `%APPDATA%/.kijiji_scraper` (Windows) or directly in the install folder.
- - Use `kijiji --init` to create config file and open with default text editor
+ - **Use `kijiji --init` to create config file and open with default text editor**, set the `sender`, `password` and `receiver` fields in config file.
-   OR set the `sender`, `password` and `receiver` fields in the default `config.yaml` file in the install folder, **do not work if Kijiji-Scraper is installed with PyPi** (use `./main.py`).
  - Specify the Kijji URLs you wish to scrape at the bottom of the config file.
 There are a few examples in the config to show the syntax.
+ - You can also use default `config.yalm` file in the install folder but you must call `./main.py` directly, not `kijiji` command

-Note: If you're using gmail, you'll have to go to 'My Account>Sign in & security>Connected apps & sites' then turn "Allow less secure apps" to "On" to allow the script to sign into gmail.
+**Note**: If you're using gmail, you'll have to go to 'My Account>Sign in & security>Connected apps & sites' then turn "Allow less secure apps" to "On" to allow the script to sign into gmail.

 ## Usage